Rdatatable/data.table/README.md

   43. `setattr()` catches logical input that points to R's global TRUE value and sets attributes on a copy instead, along with a warning, [#1281](https://github.com/Rdatatable/data.table/issues/1281).
 Thanks to @tdeenes.

+  44. `fread` respects order of columns provided to argument `select` in result, and also errors if the column(s) provided is not present, [#1445](https://github.com/Rdatatable/data.table/issues/1445).

 #### NOTES

   1. Updated error message on invalid joins to reflect the new `on=` syntax, [#1368](https://github.com/Rdatatable/data.table/issues/1368).
 Thanks @MichaelChirico.